slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- J.P.
 Morgan*
 > *"For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life."
 -- Kevin Kelly*
-> *"The best investments are 'buy and forget.'"
+> *"The best investments are ’buy and forget.’"
 "Markets do find truth - first by moving up to the last FOMO buyer, then by moving down to the first HODLer."
 "The Memorial Day we remember our unrealized gains."
 "The two biggest investing mistakes are panic buying and panic selling."
 "I only believe in micro.
-I don't believe in macro."
+I don’t believe in macro."
 "A great reason to buy instead of renting is that you get to fire your landlord."
 "The larger the herd, the lower the returns."
 "All returns in life, weather in wealth, relationships or knowledge come from compound interest."
 -- Naval Ravikant*

 Hints:
-- ultimately is about the total cost of the mortgage. that is teh price of teh home. the closing price is an illusion.
+- ultimately is about the total cost of the mortgage. that is the price of the home. the closing price is an illusion.
 - Modern slaves are not chains, they are in debt.
-- you're spending time to save money when you should be spending money to save time.
+- you’re spending time to save money when you should be spending money to save time.
 - inflatios = printing money.
 - Stock buybacks are effectively same as dividends.
 - entrepreneurship vs investment - 2 different mentalities.
 - auctions ao contrario! vendo por 40mil. o q venderes dai para cima 50% é para ti!
 - analise fundamental e técnica no poker como nas accoes. spectrum entre dois opostos.
 Crashes are typical of complex systems.
 - today, people with moderate incomes, are forced to speculate or live in poverty.
-- good investors don't sell investment advice not talk about their returns.
+- good investors don’t sell investment advice not talk about their returns.
 -->

 > *"I succeeded because I have a long attention span. (...)
 Waiting helps you as an investor, and a lot of people just can’t stand to wait."
 -- Charlie Munger*

-The secret to get healthy finances is not to make more money but to keep it.
+The secret of healthy finances is not to make more money but to keep some.

 Hints:

 - Spend less than you make.
 Saving 10% of all paychecks is a good start.
-- Stay liquid, never invest in anything you can’t sell in a month or two.
+- Stay liquid, avoid investing in anything you can’t sell in a month or two.
-- Barbell strategy.
-Diversify with uncorrelated investment bets.
+- Diversify with uncorrelated investment bets (barbell strategy).

 > *"Never lose money.
 Rule No. 2: don’t forget rule No. 1."
 -- Warren Buffett*